tokokan/CS1632_Deliverable3/README.md

 	Given that I am on a movie page which is directed by 2 person When I look at the "Directed by" text
 	Then I can see 2 names listed

+As a citizen of Otter, Ontario
+I want to be able to find the wikipedia page of my hometown So that I can add important local information

+	Given that I am on a wikipedia page with disambiguation When I click the 'page-name (disambiguation)' link Then I should arrive at the disambiguation page

+	Given that I am on a disambiguation page
+	When I select a navigation element from the Contents bar Then I should be moved to that section of the contents

+	Given that I am at the disambiguation page
+	When I toggle to hide the Contents Bar
+	The contents should no longer be visible

+	Given that I am on the disambiguation page
+	When I select the Wikitionary link
+	I should be moved to a Wikitionary URL

+	Given that I am on the disambiguation page
+	When I select a link in the body
+	I should be moved to a url that is a disambiguation of the original page

+As a Biologist
+I would like to be able to log in
+So that I can add pages about my specialties to my watchlist

+	Given that I am on a wikipedia page and not logged in When I press the button to log in
+	I will be taken to a log-in page

+	Given that I am on a wikipedia page
+	When I try to log into an account with valid credentials Then my username will be displayed on the next page

+	Given that I am on a wikipedia page
+	When I try to log into an account with invalid credentials, such as a swapped username and password Then my username will be not displayed on the next page

+	Given that I am on a wikipedia page and logged in When I try to clock on the log out button
+	Then I will no longer be logged in to wikipedia

+	Given that I am on a wikipedia page and logged in When another tap is open and navigated to wikipedia Then I will still be logged in

+(Account used for testing:
+Username: CS1632testaccount
+Password: Laboooooon)